-Immediately after key-off, the instrument panel remains active for 60 seconds, thus allowing the headlight to be switched on if the button (1, fig. 8) is switched to position B " $\mathbf{\nabla}$ ".
+Immediately after key-off, the instrument panel remains active for 60 seconds, thus allowing the headlight to be switched on if switch (1, fig. 10) is pressed in position A " \blacktriangle " or B " \blacktriangledown ".

-During these 60 seconds, each time the button (1, fig. 8) is pressed in position B " \forall ", the instrument panel will activate the headlight for 30 seconds; each press of button (1, fig. 8) in position B " \forall " will add to the headlight activation time, up to a maximum of 6 presses (equivalent to a maximum activation time of 180 seconds).
+During these 60 seconds, each time switch (1, fig. 10) is pressed in position A " \blacktriangle " or B " \blacktriangledown ", the instrument panel will activate the headlight for 30 seconds; each press of switch (1, fig. 10) in position A " \blacktriangle " or B " \blacktriangledown " will add to the headlight activation time, up to a maximum of 6 presses (equivalent to a maximum activation time of 180 seconds).
+After the first time you press switch (1, fig. 10) in position A " \bigstar " or B " \blacktriangledown ", the period of 30 seconds starts, thus switching on the headlight.
+Further switch-on time can be added only if you press the switch active within these.

-The first time you press the button (1, fig. 8) in position B " \checkmark ", the 30 second period starts, thus switching on the headlight.
-Further switch-on time can be added only if you press the button again within these 30 seconds.
-If the 30 second period has elapsed, no further multiples of 30 seconds can be added, and the instrument panel will switch off the headlight.
+added only if you press the switch again within these 30 seconds.
+If the 30 seconds have elapsed, no further multiples of 30 seconds can be added, and the instrument panel will switch off the headlight.